leonhartyao/leonhartyao.github.io/docs/projects/irpn.md

 <figure markdown>
   ![IRPN structure](https://www.esa.int/var/esa/storage/images/esa_multimedia/images/2018/04/irpn6_structure_of_the_irpn_system/17459963-1-eng-GB/IRPN6_Structure_of_the_IRPN_system_pillars.jpg){ width="600" }
-  <figcaption>Structure of the IRPN system [copyright2 ESA]</figcaption>
+  <figcaption>Structure of the IRPN system [copyright ESA]</figcaption>
 </figure>

+Video1: Image-based rendezvous navigation - approaching the target satellite ENVISAT [copyright IfA, TUD]
+<iframe src="https://videocampus.sachsen.de/media/embed?key=52653b637ee259a0269218003542f92c" width="720" height="540" allowfullscreen></iframe>

+Video2: Image-based rendezvous navigation - VIS camera only / estimated pose = grid overlay [copyright IfA, TUD]:
+<iframe src="https://videocampus.sachsen.de/media/embed?key=2edf02a5399af135651eb3dee3d7887a" width="720" height="400" allowfullscreen></iframe>

 ## Contributions

 An edge-based pose estimation algorithm is developed for known target satellites as my diploma thesis.
 The algorithm is base on mono-camera and was evaluated as part of the IPR system.
 This system is able to estimate the full 6D pose of the considered target object relative to the camera coordinates.
 It is assumed that a fixed 3D CAD model is available for pre-generating synthetic templates.

 <figure markdown>
   ![Principle](../assets/images/irp.png){ width="600" }